Thai Cabinet approves Parliament session to debate protests

 They said they sought to block access to the online sites of four Thai news organizations and one activist group that broadcast live coverage of the protests.
 They also proposed a ban on over-the-air digital television coverage of one broadcaster, Voice TV.

 Thai media reported Tuesday that a court ordered that Voice TV stop broadcasting on all platforms.
-The company, which was founded by the son of former Prime Minister Thaksin Shinawatra, ousted in a 2006 military coup, has been sympathetic to the protest movement in its coverage.
+The company, which was founded by the son of former Prime Minister Thaksin Shinawatra, who was ousted in a 2006 military coup, has been sympathetic to the protest movement in its coverage.

-The government also confirmed that it would try to block use of the Telegram messaging app by protest groups, who announced on Sunday they would use it for organizing because they feared they might be blocked on other platforms, such as Facebook.
+The government also confirmed that it would try to block use of the Telegram messaging app by protest groups, who announced on Sunday that they would use it for organizing because they feared they might be blocked on other platforms, such as Facebook.